Sachielsc/Demo-Automation-Script-for-Vault/README.md

 # Vault Automation

-This is an assignment to create and automate two end-to-end test cases for the Vault Intelligence [Vault3] (https://alphav3.vaultintel.com/index/hostLogin) website.
-The automation solution is written in C# and uses Selenium WebDriver.
+This is an assignment to create and automate two end-to-end test cases for the Vault Intelligence [Vault3](https://alphav3.vaultintel.com/index/hostLogin) website.
+The automation solution is written in C# and using Selenium WebDriver.

 ## Authors:
+- Charles Shu
 - Malachi McIntosh
-- Charles Shu